 - John Calvelli, Executive Vice President of Public Affairs at the Wildlife Conservation Society

 Our webinar addressed what wild horses, biodiversity and open spaces have to do with healthy landscapes.
-Moderator Erin King-Sweeney, CANA’s Executive Director, worked to help the audience understand how important preserving and rebuilding open spaces is to our physical health as well as climate health.
+Moderator Erin King-Sweeney, CANA’s former Executive Director, worked to help the audience understand how important preserving and rebuilding open spaces is to our physical health as well as climate health.

 Our panelists addressed how wild horses, along with other species that are an integral part of the natural system, can play a role in helping to rebuild biodiversity and to preserving endangered species.